 Yes, as long as the port is not accessed, because the port and catheter are fully implanted inside the body.

-How long can a port stay in place?
+How long can my child's port stay in place?

 For as long as it is needed for treatment.
 This may be from months to years.
 A doctor or nurse will remove it a few months after your child finishes treatment.